SE-Bench: Benchmarking Self-Evolution with Knowledge Internalization: Analysis and Insight

 After applying RL, the proportion of \textbf{ZWCArray Attribute Hallucination} collapses to just 10.0\%.
 Qualitative analysis in our case study (\cref{appendix:case_study}) reveals the mechanism behind this shift: RL does not merely suppress errors; it drives the model to \textit{replace} uncertain API calls with alternative, valid implementations.
 For instance, when the agent is unsure if a specific ZWC method exists, RL encourages it to fallback to robust primitives (\textit{e.g.,} using explicit loops rather than hallucinated array methods).
 This results in code that is more disciplined and executable.

 However, RL does \textit{not} significantly reduce \textbf{Parameter Signature Misalignment} or \textbf{ZWC Function Hallucination}.
 This confirms the "RL Gap" identified in RQ2: RL cannot correct fundamental memory errors.
 If the model mis-memorized a function name or signature during SFT, RL lacks the supervised signal to fix it.
-Instead, RL optimizes \textit{utilization}, pruning ``lazy" guesses to ensure that what \textit{is} known is applied robustly. \begin{takeaway} Knowledge evolves from \textit{fragile acquisition} (SFT) to \textit{robust consolidation} (RL).
-SFT internalizes raw knowledge but leaves it prone to guessing.
-RL consolidates this by compelling the model to replace uncertain hallucinations with disciplined, grounded implementations, thereby ensuring robust utilization. \end{takeaway}
+Instead, RL optimizes \textit{utilization}, pruning ``lazy" guesses to ensure that what \textit{is} known is applied robustly.